Share this

 Follow directions closely to reduce risk.

-Example product label with active ingredient neem oil
+Example label with active ingredient Potassium laurate

 Insecticide Application Tips